The art of generating data insights (from an analyst/marketer point of view)

 First, we need to describe and interpret the raw data we captured and organized.
 The goal here is to find outliers, anomalies and patterns we can use to support our insights (for example, users have consumed on average 3.7 page views per session, exceeding industry benchmarks by 38%).

 Second, we need to understand what led this audience to show this level of interest.
-One way to do this is to identify the causes and relationships between the media strategy and excess content consumption (for example, tailoring and using different messaging over time in our social media campaign, particularly for female desktop users aged from 34 to 45 years old, has resonated well with this audience leading them to higher and rate).
+One way to do this is to identify the causes and relationships between the media strategy and excess content consumption (for example, tailoring and using different messaging over time in our social media campaign, particularly for female desktop users aged from 34 to 45 years old, has resonated well with this audience leading them to higher engagement and subscription rate).

 Finally, we need to connect this behavior to a marketing opportunity (for example, the subscription rate increased by 3 percentage points when targeting this audience 3 times with 3 tailored consecutive messages on Instagram over a month period of time).
-Thus, we can build an audience with a similar profile and apply the same strategy on other marketing channels to see if it leads to the same or better results.
+Thus, we can build an audience with a similar profile and apply the same advertising strategy on other marketing channels to see if it leads to the same or better results.

 In conclusion, to make a difference as a marketer, you need access to organized data, develop the ability to follow paths and patterns and, finally, be able to use this advanced knowledge to make the right link between the findings and actionable recommendations.